To install VMs in KVM using VMM:

 - The VM installation is complete and the guest VM will run.

-This completes installation of your virtual machine in a KVM environment using VMM.
+This completes the installation of your virtual machine in a KVM environment using VMM.